You can use the official

 .

-If you use the stock solidus_frontend
+If you use the stock solidus_frontend or solidus_backend gems, you need to

 provide authentication helpers so that users can sign up, log in, and log out.